 The MDA capabilities are to support analytics of a set of data or analytics for certain PMs, KPIs, trace data, QoE.
 Analytics related to the set of data relies on multiple raw input data enabling an MDA MnS producer to provide more complex MDA output.
 Analytics related to certain PMs, KPIs, trace or QoE data may rely on these specific data.

 MDA MnS consumers may request output for MDA types related to analytics of a set of data or analytics for certain PMs, KPIs, trace or QoE data.

+The allowed values for “MDA type” names are derived from the corresponding use case category and capability names and defined for each MDA capability by using the format: “CategoryName.CapabilityName”, see clause 8.4.

 8.2 About analytics